-If you're not using one of the best Android antivirus apps on your smartphone or tablet, then you're putting yourself at risk of infection from corrupted apps and other kinds of malware.
+If you haven't got one of the best Android antivirus apps installed on your smartphone or tablet, then you're putting yourself at risk of infection from corrupted apps and other kinds of malware.

-The good news is that your options are far from limited.
-The best mobile antivirus apps offer not only top-notch malware detection and prevention, but also a range of privacy and anti-theft features, and some of them are even free.
+Your options for protection are far from limited.
+The best Android antivirus apps offer not only top-notch malware detection and prevention, but also a range of privacy and anti-theft features.
+Most have a free tier, and some are entirely free.

 - Best antivirus software: Protect your PC with paid or free programs